 The Living Learning Center sponsors public, monthly events that are linked to key elements of CBU’s mission.
 Students from different Learning Communities engage with the university’s surrounding neighborhoods by volunteering at Caritas Village community center in diverse Binghampton and walking over to attend Memphis’ thriving Cooper-Young Festival.
 Through the Catholic Climate Covenant’s national “From St. Francis to Pope Francis to You: Creating a Climate for Solidarity” event as well as in discussion with the Christian Brothers order, students experience the Lasallian emphasis on social justice.
 The Living Learning Communities also sponsor civic engagement series in cooperation with organizations like the Black Student Association, hosting debate events while representing different political candidates’ platforms as well as guiding student through the early voting process.

 To foster spiritual and intellectual growth, the Office of Mission and Identity organizes retreats to give both participating students and faculty members the opportunity to turn inward and reflect.
 Students can also be involved in planning and executing the campus’ weekly mass.
 Those with a particular interest in CBU’s Lasallian mission may travel to participate in formation events in other U.S. cities and abroad.
-After studying the life and work of St. John Baptist De La Salle, the founder of the Christian Brothers, some students are so inspired that they volunteer to become Lasallian volunteers after graduation.
+After studying the life and work of St. John Baptist de La Salle, the founder of the Christian Brothers and the Patron Saint of Teachers, some students are so inspired that they volunteer to become Lasallian volunteers after graduation.
 All students value their interaction with the Christian Brothers who live on campus, as they always learn more not only about the De La Salle Brothers and their calling, but also about important watersheds in the history of Memphis and the American South.

 Students learn much from one another.
 CBU’s student population is very diverse, acting as a testament to the fact that the university provides a welcoming environment to students of all backgrounds.
+Multicultural Student Services provides programming and services to support an inclusive campus climate, promotes cultural understanding, and serves to enhance the intellectual and multicultural experiences of our diverse community of learners.
 Organizations representing different groups ensure that every student feels a strong sense of belonging.
 They also host events that enable students to learn about other cultures and religious faiths.
 The students’ daily encounters on campus—in the classroom, the cafeteria, the computer lab, the library, the residence halls—also constitute important learning opportunities.

 Throughout the academic year, CBU makes a special effort to have renowned authors speak on campus.
-The Fresh Reads/Memphis Reads program has arranged speeches and other public appearances by such distinguished guests a Dinaw Mengestu, Jesmyn Ward, and Markus Zusak.
+The Fresh Reads/Memphis Reads program has arranged speeches and other public appearances by such distinguished guests a Dinaw Mengestu, Jesmyn Ward, Markus Zusak, and Colson Whitehead.
 Academic departments and schools also sponsor noted subject-matter experts whose work is of interest to the campus.
 Speaking in venues that are open to all CBU students, these speakers usually draw large crowds.
-Recently, noted prison-inmate advocate Shaka Senghor spoke to an overflow crowd about the idea that people can change.
-Vatican astronomer Father George Coyne, biologist Diane Fossey, and many more have all excited overflow crowds in the university’s theater.
+Vatican astronomer Father George Coyne, biologist Diane Fossey, prison-inmate advocate Shaka Senghor, and many more have all excited overflow crowds in the university’s theater.